Air guitar

-Air guitar is a form of dance and movement in which the performer pretends to play an imaginary rock or heavy metal-style electric guitar, including riffs and solos.
+Air guitar is a form of movement in which the performer pretends to play an imaginary rock or heavy metal-style electric guitar, including riffs and solos.
 Playing an air guitar usually consists of exaggerated strumming and picking motions, and is often coupled with loud singing or lip-synching.
 Air guitar is generally used in the imaginary simulation of loud electric or acoustic guitar music.

 History

-Musical pantomime, the mimicking of the playing of an instrument, originated in the 1860s, when it was considered to be a mental illness.
-The popularity of the phonograph in the 1930s led to the phenomenon of "shadow conducting", in which listeners would pretend to conduct an orchestra.
+Before the existence of air guitar, the popularity of the phonograph in the 1930s led to the phenomenon of "shadow conducting", in which listeners would pretend to conduct an orchestra.

 Air guitar had a seminal moment at the Woodstock music festival in 1969, when singer Joe Cocker mimicked the playing of the keyboard and guitar during his performance of "With a Little Help From My Friends".
 Cocker's elaborate signature moves helped introduce the concept of air guitar to the public.

 Neal Kay, founder of the Soundhouse heavy metal club in Kingsbury, London, recalls one night in 1976 a club regular named Rob "Loonhouse" Yeatman arrived at the club carrying a piece of hardboard cut into the shape of a Flying V guitar, with no frets or strings.
 "Suddenly Rob appears in front of everyone and he starts playing it along with the solo and he's absolutely perfect."

 One of the first air guitar contests was held at Florida State University in 1978.
 The term "air guitar" subsequently gained popularity in the 1980s as more contests were held in Sweden and the United States.
 Since 1996, the annual Air Guitar World Championships have been organized in Oulu, Finland.
 The first competitions were arranged as part of Oulu Music Video Festival.
 Since 2011 it has been produced by Airnest Productions Ltd, which also administers the official Air Guitar World Championships Network of licensed national championships.
 The idea of the contest was originated a joke that was intended to be a side attraction for the music video festival but has since become a major draw in its own right.